 Breeding Two Goldendoodles together

 These are considered second-generation Goldendoodles or F2.
-Even though these dogs are still considered 50% Poodle and 50% Golden Retrievers, these dogs tend to look more like a Golden Retriever with shorter straight hair.
+Even though these dogs are still considered 50% Poodle and 50% Golden Retrievers, these dogs tend to look more like a Golden Retriever with shorter hair.

 These tend to shed more but nowhere near as much as Golden Retriever’s shed.